siruif/cs2project/README.md

             *img/heatmap_sample.png was created by us ...

-        templates - folder that contains our html pages edmoneyball
+        templates - folder that contains our html pages edmoneyball - folder to house our html pages explore.html - page where user can choose 1 school at a time to look at data, or enter their address to see school zones and select the school to explore
-                address.html -
+                address.html - page to display school zones after user enters address in explore.html
                 comparison.html - page to let user choose schools they want to compare; and displays the results
+                recommendation.html - page to let user enter preferences for algorithm to recommend top performing schools

+                individual.html - page to display charts for one school plot_school_comparisons.html - page to display charts for comparisons
-                explore.html - page where user can choose 1 school at a time to look at data for
+                plot_school_recommendations.html - page to display charts for recommended schools
-                heatmap.html -
-                individual.html -
-                recommendation.html

                 # The 4 files below were sourced from
                 http://startbootstrap.com/template-overviews/stylish-portfolio/;
                     only small modifications were made
                 index.html  - homepage
                 javascript.html - brings in js components
-                head.html - brings in
+                head.html - brings in header styling
                 navar.html - navigation bar

-                plot_school_comparisons.html
-                plot_school_recommendations.html

         ##Python programs##
         urls.py